 Virginia's Most Refreshing Hike Will Lead You Straight To A Beautiful Swimming Hole

-So whether you’re an avid hiker or just love learning about natural swimming holes, you’ll find plenty to love about Overall Run Falls Loop.
+So whether you’re an avid hiker or love learning about natural swimming holes, you’ll find plenty to love about Overall Run Falls Loop.
 Just be sure to start early if you plan on completing the entire circuit!
 Have you ever hiked this trail in Shenandoah National Park?
 What did you think?
 Feel free to share your thoughts with us in the comments — we’d love to hear from you!
 For related content, learn more about what makes Shenandoah National Park such a beautiful place to drive through.

 Looking for more nearby trails?
 Learn more about Hawksbill Trail, which will take you to the tallest point in all of Shenandoah National Park.
 It’s a bucket-list-worthy adventure to be sure!

 What's the most beautiful trail in Shenandoah National Park?